-Configure a remote interpreter using Vagrant
+Configure an interpreter using Vagrant

 Ensure that the following prerequisites are met (outside of PyCharm):

-Oracle's VirtualBox is installed on your computer.
+One of supported Vagrant providers is installed on your computer.

 Vagrant is installed on your computer, and all the necessary infrastructure is created.